lucyparsons/lucyparsonslabs.com/pages/contact.md

 permalink: "/contact/"
 ---

-Our members use a variety of messaging applications, so if you are uncomfortable using email, please attempt to contact us over another method (Signal, Pond, OTR...etc).
+Our members use a variety of messaging protocols, so if you are uncomfortable using email, please attempt to contact us over another method (Signal, Pond, OTR...etc).
 Disclaimer: All details of all our members modes of communications are not available here...

 ### You can contact the Director of LPL, Freddy Martinez using his GPG key